vvorld/getid-web-sdk/README.md

 getId web SDK allows several callbacks:
 - **onComplete** function - callback executed on Success event (client has been successfully verified)
 - **onError** function - callback executed on fail event (client has not been successfully verified) - we will tell you why in `error.message` - now it's up to you to handle this accordingly
+- **OnExists** function - callback executed when we detect existing application with id that was passed on init

 Example:
 ``` js